-4.2 Archeological Record and Maritime Zone
+5.2 Archaeological Record and Maritime Zone

-Archeologic accounts establish that the Chamorro people traveled to the Marianas from Southeast Asia 3,500 years ago.
-Chamorro are most closely related to other Austronesian-speaking peoples to the west in the Philippines and Taiwan, as well as the Carolines to the south.
-They were expert seafarers and skilled craftspeople familiar with intricate weaving and detailed pottery-making.
-Early Chamorro were in contact with one another across the archipelago and engaged in commerce with far reaching islands across Oceania.
-All of the Mariana Islanders share cultural and linguistic characteristics and archeologic findings show continuity in ceramic production on the different islands until the Latte Period (900-1700 CE).
-Similarity in early ceramic styles, decoration, and technique are indicative of areas with "strong inter-community and inter-island ties."3
+Archaeologic accounts establish that the Chamorro people traveled to the Marianas from Southeast Asia 3,500 years ago.
+Chamorro are most closely related to other Austronesian-speaking peoples to the west in the Philippines and Taiwan, as well as the Caroline Islands to the south.
+They were expert seafarers and skilled craftspeople familiar with intricate weaving and detailed pottery making.
+Early Chamorro were in contact with one another across the Mariana Archipelago and engaged in commerce with far reaching islands across Oceania.
+All of the Mariana Islanders share cultural and linguistic characteristics, and archaeologic findings show continuity in ceramic production on the different islands until the Latte Period (900-1700 CE).
+Similarity in early ceramic styles, decoration, and technique are indicative of areas with "strong inter-community and inter-island ties."3 resource propagation, in addition to the Chamorro villages that populated Guam, Tinian, and Rota prior to Spanish arrival, indicate that islands across the Mariana Archipelago were used for various reasons.
+Archaeological research indicates that caves on Asuncion may have been used as mortuary areas.4 It is likely that support from the larger, resource-rich islands to the south was needed to sustain intermittent settlements on the remote northern islands of Maug, Asuncion, and Farallon de Pajaros.
+All three islands are seabird nesting areas, and people harvested, salted, and distributed seabirds from the northern islands to people living on the other islands.5

 Ceramic remnants suggest that people on Agrihan, a northern island, were in contact with people on Guam, the southernmost island.
 Clay and ceramic pots were moving between settlements, as were production techniques.
-Burial practices, rock art, archeological remains, and evidence of resource propagation, in addition to the Chamorro villages that populated Guam, Tinian, and Rota prior to Spanish arrival, indicate that islands across the Mariana Archipelago were used for various reasons.
-Archeological research indicates that caves on Asuncion may have been used as mortuary areas.4
+Burial practices, rock art, archaeological remains, and evidence of